 July 28, 2013

-I told myself the mountain had become harder, but as I hauled myself over the rough, granite boulders, I exhaled heavily, accepting the fact that I was just older.
+I told myself the mountain had become more brutal, but as I hauled myself over the rough granite boulders, I exhaled heavily, accepting that I was older.
 My mind was still 25, and my body desperately wanted to agree, but the trembling muscles, under the recent scrapes and abrasions, reinforced the rapid passing of time since I had last attempted this arduous climb.

-I paused on a rock, frowning as an eight year old raced past me on young, goat-like legs, and thought back to the morning.
-I was one day into a five month hike, and already missed the comfort of a soft warm room and a hot breakfast.
+I paused on a rock, frowning as an eight-year-old raced past me on young, goat-like legs, and thought back to the morning.
+One day into a five-month hike, I missed the comfort of a soft, warm room and a hot breakfast.

-I paid my check, and headed down to catch my Shuttle to Katahdin with Nokie.
-We waited out on the sidewalk peering down the road for the other guy going southbound, that was supposed to meet us.
+I paid my check and headed to catch my Shuttle to Katahdin with Nokie.
+We waited on the sidewalk, peering down the road for the other guy going southbound, who was supposed to meet us.
 I finally saw Matthew striding toward us.
-He was about twenty, and a good looking guy with a small blonde ponytail.
+He was about twenty and a good-looking guy with a tiny blonde ponytail.
 Everything he wore and carried was shiny and new, and he was obviously in good shape, but he said this was his first time doing any real backpacking.
-He was about to discover some previously unused muscles I suspected.
+He was about to discover some previously unused muscles, I suspected.

 We chatted a little, and I felt immediately comfortable with him.
-I told him that he could stay at my reserved campsite since it was right at the base of Katahdin, and had room for about four tents.
-He would not have to walk two and a half miles to his site, which would would be a bummer after the 10 mile hike up and down the mountain.
+I told him he could stay at my reserved campsite since it was right at the base of Katahdin and had room for about four tents.
+He would not have to walk two and a half miles to his site, which would be a bummer after the 10-mile hike up and down the mountain.
 He smiled and thanked me as we climbed into the car.

 The day was beautiful for a climb, and we started up quickly.
-The first couple of miles were fairly easy, and then we rose above tree line and hit the first rock wall with rebar.
-This was fairly uneventful until we came to a rock wall with a piece of broken rebar protruding from the rock face, at about shoulder height, or a little higher.
-Here we encountered Bill.
+The first few miles were pretty easy, and then we rose above the tree line and hit the first rock wall with rebar.
+This was pretty uneventful until we came to a rock wall with a broken rebar protruding from the rock face, at about shoulder height or a little higher.
+Here, we encountered Bill.

 Bill was a young guy carrying a fully loaded pack.
-Even thru-hikers typically hiked with day packs due to the amount of hand over hand climbing involved.
+Even thru-hikers typically hiked with day packs due to the amount of hand-over-hand climbing involved.
 I watched as he pulled himself up using the rebar.
-Suddenly, he appeared to loose his balance, due to the pack weight, and he fell to the rock below, where he said the rebar had “gone up him.”
-He appeared to have hit the jagged piece of metal as he was falling.
+Suddenly, he appeared to lose his balance due to the pack weight and fell to the rock below, where he said the rebar had “gone up him.”
+He appeared to have hit the jagged piece of metal as he fell.

-I was not sure what to do, but rushed over to help him remove his pack, sit up, and then helped patch up his hand with Neosporin and band aids.
-He was a very matter of fact fella, and as soon as we finished bandaging his hand, he promptly asked me if he was bleeding from the rear.
-I paused, feeling a little awkward, and as he twisted around to present his rear end, I briefly glanced down and said everything appeared to be in order.
-I was really just thankful he did not drop his shorts.
+I was unsure what to do, but I rushed over to help him remove his pack, sit up, and patch his hand with Neosporin and band-aids.
+He was a very matter-of-fact fellow, and as soon as we finished bandaging his hand, he promptly asked me if he was bleeding from the rear.
+I paused, feeling awkward, and as he twisted around to present his rear end, I briefly glanced down and said everything appeared to be in order.
+I was just thankful he did not drop his shorts.

-We hiked with him a while, as he appeared a little shaky, but moved on ahead as he stopped to examine himself.
-We did see him on the table lands later as we headed back down.
-He seemed to be in pretty good spirits, and thanked us for helping him earlier.
+We hiked with him for a while, as he appeared a little shaky but moved on ahead as he stopped to examine himself.
+We saw him on the table lands later as we headed back down.
+He seemed in pretty good spirits and thanked us for helping him earlier.

-The rest of the climb up to the table lands was a lot of hand over hand, and there were a couple of little scrambles that made me resort to my water bug posture, with 3-4 points of contact, but overall it went well.
-Coming down was a different story, requireing a fair bit of butt skooching and lowering myself down from one rock to another.
-At one point I asked Matt if he was sure we had come up this way.
-The rocks looked much steeper.
+The rest of the climb up to the tablelands was a lot of hand-over-hand, and there were a couple of little scrambles that made me resort to my water bug posture, with 3-4 points of contact, but overall, it went well.
+Coming down was a different story, requiring a fair bit of butt-skooching and lowering myself down from one rock to another.
+At one point, I asked Matt if he was sure we had come up this way.
+The stones looked much steeper.
 I couldn’t imagine doing that climb in inclement weather.

 The summit was kind of like tourist season in DC.
 There had to have been a hundred people of all nationalities.
-Many had come up the easier Saddle trail, and some up the shorter Abol trail.
+Many had come up the more accessible Saddle trail, and some up the shorter Abol trail.
 We even saw a north bound thru-hiker with his service dog on the table lands.
-She was a beautiful, very lean, German Shepherd in a harness.
-He showed us how he would lift her up the rocks.
+She was a beautiful, very lean German Shepherd in a harness.
+He showed us how he would lift her the rocks.
 She went limp and hung very still until he set her back on her feet.
 She also stayed very close to him, clearly trusting the pack alpha.

-To shorten what is becoming a long entry, we made it back down and set up camp quickly.
+We made it back down and set up camp quickly to shorten what was becoming a long entry.
 It was great hiking and chatting with Mathew.
-The time definitely went by much more quickly.
+The time went by much more rapidly.
 We set up camp, and I made a couple of wraps while watching Matt pull out a bag of seeds and nuts.
 This bag was his sustenance for the next 5-10 days.
 I don’t recall, but may have shared some food.
-I do know that he headed back in to town the next day to get more food.
-I had suggested his appetite might increase, but did not impose my opinion.
-I’ve always found the trail a valuable learning experience for many type A personalities that really don’t want my opinions, and I always try to respect their perspectives.
+I know he headed back to town the next day to get more food.
+I had suggested his appetite might increase but did not impose my opinion.
+I’ve always found the trail a valuable learning experience for many type-A personalities who don’t want my thoughts, and I always try to respect their perspectives.

-After Dark I was awakened by a light on my translucent tarp, and a slightly frantic “Who is in the tent.”
+After Dark, I was awakened by a light on my translucent tarp and a slightly frantic “Who is in the tent.”
 It was Bob and Julie (father and daughter) that I had met at the Lodge I had stayed at last night.
 I had passed them coming down the mountain and knew they might be late.
-They had summited, but come down in the dark and were exhausted and a little disoriented.
+They had summited but come down in the Dark and were exhausted and disoriented.
 I grinned as Bob said

 “Oh, is that a cuben fiber tarp?” through his haze of exhaustion.
-Julie immediately informed her father that there was no chatting, and I grinned and pointed them in the direction of the parking lot.
+Julie immediately informed her father that there was no chatting, and I grinned and pointed them toward the parking lot.
 I can relate to the fascination with gear.
 Unfortunately, I share the addiction.